dthaler/teep/README.md

 The following configurations should work:

-* Debug | x64 - use this to test/run on an SGX-capable development machine
+* Debug | x64 - use this to test/run on an SGX-capable machine
+                or with the `-s` option to run on a non-SGX-capable machine

 To run and debug inside Visual Studio, change the debugger Working Directory to $(OutDir).
 To do this, right click on the project,